rowcased/rowcased.github.io/C_translations.md

-    Kata translated into the C language
+    Kata translated into C for use on Codewars

 	  1 1RM Calculator
 	  2 A String of Sorts